"If you don't create a great, rewarding place for people to work, they won't do great work.

 Monetary vs nonmonetary incentives provide their respective benefits that can be utilized depending on the company’s specific goals and the requirements of the employees.

-However, an effective incentive program is a combination of both cash and non-cash incentives, utilizing its unique strengths at the appropriate time and situation to drive positive behavior and outcomes.
+However, an effective corporate incentive program is a combination of both cash and non-cash incentives, utilizing its unique strengths at the appropriate time and situation to drive positive behavior and outcomes.

 Non-cash incentives are often thoughtful rewards given by understanding the needs and requirements of the employee.
 Hence, it has an emotional and more significant impact on them.
 These recognitions and appreciation make them feel that their contribution has a direct impact on the business growth and creates a sense of belonging.